patrontech/pm-api-docs.github.io/public-event-list.md

-	public Boolean soldOut = true; // false unless all TAs are sold out public String noSaleMessage; // Message to display if EI is soldOut, 'No longer on sale', or 'Not on sale yet' public Boolean isPasscodeEligible = false; // True if the Event Instance is available for purchase prior to its public on-sale with the use of a Passcode public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.EventInstancePublicFieldSet__c public List<TicketAllocation> allocations = new List<TicketAllocation>();
+	public Boolean soldOut = true; // false unless all TAs are sold out public String noSaleMessage; // Message to display if EI is soldOut, 'No longer on sale', or 'Not on sale yet' public Boolean isPasscodeEligible = false; // True if the Event Instance is available for purchase prior to its public on-sale with the use of a Passcode public String imagePath; // URL for the image for this EI public String imageAltText; // Alternate text for the image for this EI public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.EventInstancePublicFieldSet__c public List<TicketAllocation> allocations = new List<TicketAllocation>();
 }